 Brazil The Article 92 of the Industrial Property Law No. 9.279/96 (IPL) extends the application of general rules (regarding ownership of IP) to the relationship between a self-employed person or a trainee and the contracting company and between contractors.
 The rules are as follow: 1.
 Proprietary Employer This is the case in which the invention or utility model from the actual activity contracted, i.e., the inventive or creative activity is planned or due to the nature of the employee's work (invention or utility model - Art.88 of the IPL).
-2. Proprietary Employee It is required in this case that the creation should not be made in line with the employment or service contract, and yet, without the use of the resources, facilities, data, materials, facilities or equipment of the employer.
-(Art.
-90 of the IPL).
-3. Common Property This is the case in which the creations result from the employee's personal contribution and the resources, media, data, materials, facilities or equipment of the employer (Art.
-91 of the LPI).
+2. Proprietary Employee It is required in this case that the creation should not be made in line with the employment or service contract, and yet, without the use of the resources, facilities, data, materials, facilities or equipment of the employee's personal contribution and the resources, media, data, materials, facilities or equipment of the employee's personal contribution and the LPI).
 Russia In regard to copyrighted works, the following rules apply: The copyright in a work created in the course of duty obligations or in the performance of an assignment expressly given by the employer (service-related work) belongs to the author of the work.
 The exclusive right to exploit the service-related work belongs to the person to whom the author is bound by employment relations (employer), unless otherwise provided in the contract concluded by the said person with the author.
 The amount of the remuneration of the author for each form of use of the service-related work, and the manner of the payment thereof, is specified in the contract concluded by the author and employer.
 The employer has the right to mention his name or demand such mention in connection with any exploitation of the service-related work.
 (Article 14.1 Law of the Russian Federation on copyright and neighbouring rights No. 5351-I of July 9, 1993, as amended July 20, 2004.)
-India Employees creations are eligible for protection as per IPR Policy of the HEIs.
+India Employees' creations are protected according to the IPR policy of the institu- tion/organization.
 China An invention-creation, made by a person in execution of the tasks of the entity to which he belongs, or made by him mainly by using the material and technical means of the entity is a service invention-creation.
 Such a provision applies in respect of an invention-creation made by a person using the material and technical means of an entity to which he belongs, where the entity and the inventor or the creator have entered into a contract in which the right to apply for and own a patent is provided for.
 The entity that is granted a patent right rewards to the inventor of a service invention-creation and, upon exploitation of the patented invention-creation, gives the inventor or the creator a reasonable remuneration based on the extent to which the invention-creation is applied and the economic benefits it yields.